michaelcukier/Poker-Hand-Tracker/readme.md

 * create setup.py, script which creates the database schema

+* move utils where they belong, create /utils/ in each folder

 * plots/tables to do:
 [plot] Hand chart heatmap for particular player and position [table] show all opponents sorted by most seen first